Elaya1984/Bike-Sharing--Linear-Regression/README.md

-# Project Name
+# Bike Sharing Demands prediction using Linear Regression

-> Bike Sharing Demands prediction using Linear Regression
+> This project is to perform bike Sharing Demands prediction using Linear Regression which includes various methodologies like Data Preparation, Model Building and Model Evaluation,

 ## Table of Contents